 It’s good to have this material, but Jahn is now an exceedingly long time ago.
 A. E. Housman’s 1905 edition is online here, with its mighty and often amusing preface, which I first read reprinted among that great poet and author’s literary works.
 But he does not print the scholia or the vitae.

-Fortunately I was able to locate a bibliography online in preview, from which I learn that the standard edition today is that of W. V. Clausen, A. Persi Flacci et D. Iuni Iuuenalis satura, Oxford, 1992.
-This “includes the ancient biography”.
+Fortunately I was able to locate a bibliography online in preview, from which I learn that the standard edition of the scholia today is that of W. V. Clausen, A. Persi Flacci et D. Iuni Iuuenalis satura, Oxford, 1992.
+This includes the ancient biography, and another short one as the first scholion.
 The new Loeb is even more recent.
-Sadly I have no access to either.
+Some of what Jahn prints does not seem to be in either.

 - The allusion is to honorary appointments to the military tribunate (imaginariae militiae genus, Suet.
 Claud.
 25), a system instituted by Claudius in order that the holder might obtain equestrian rank.
 The word militiola means “a trumpery period of military service.”↩